Envato Market Refund Rules

 Information for Authors

 Hi, we're Envato and welcome to the Envato Market Refund Rules.
-These rules outline what is expected from you as an Author on Envato Market.
-They provide a transparent approach to refunds, giving both you and your buyers a great platform experience and a "fair go".
+Because we are a platform, these rules outline what we expect from you as an Author on Envato Market.
+They apply to all authors and customers.

 - Item has a security vulnerability